oqolarte/oblong/content/project/site.md

 You have to manually right-click it and select `Open in a new tab` (or click with Mouse3/MouseWheel).

 ### No JavaScript?

-{{< figure src="/image/nojs.png" alt="screenshot from estimator dot dev evaluating this site as no javascript detected" caption="Look, ma!
-No JS, according to estimator.dev!" >}}

 It's not really that I find JS harmful, although some would argue that it could be.
 I don't even know enough of the language to make that claim.